agoragames/chai/README.rst

 Overview
 ========

-Chai provides a very easy to use api for mocking/stubbing your python objects, patterned after the `Mocha <http://mocha.rubyforge.org/>`_ library for Ruby.
+Chai provides a very easy to use api for mocking, stubbing and spying your python objects, patterned after the `Mocha <http://mocha.rubyforge.org/>`_ library for Ruby.

 .. _chai-example: